actris/data-management-plan/DMP/initial-DMP.md

 * Specify the origin of the data
 * State the expected size of the data (if known)
 * Outline the data utility: to whom will it be useful
-* Outline of Dta life cycle (workflow and workflow diagram): Appendix II: Data lifecycle/workflow for data centre unit x
+* Outline of Data life cycle (workflow and workflow diagram): Appendix x: Data lifecycle/workflow for data centre unit x

 ### Data summary of the ACTRIS Aerosol remote sensing data centre unit (ARES)